timoho98/Trueforce-For-All/README.md

 **Logitech Trueforce-compatible haptics for any SimHub-supported game.**

 Logitech ships Trueforce for a handful of officially-supported titles.
 This plugin makes it work everywhere SimHub does.
-Reverse-engineered from the USB wire protocol -- no Logitech SDK, no G HUB integration, no whitelist.
+Built on top of the wire protocol reverse-engineered by the [mescon Linux driver project][mescon] -- no Logitech SDK, no G HUB integration, no whitelist.

 Tested on a GPRO wheel with Assetto Corsa and Wreckfest 2.
 Works in principle with any game SimHub can read telemetry from.